OpenFreeEnergy/openfe/docs/guide/models/alchemical_network.rst

 there are no solitary nodes.

-Each :class:`.Transformation` represents everything that is needed to calculate the :math:`\Delta G` between the two :class:`.ChemicalSystem`\ s that are the nodes for that edge.
+Each :class:`.Transformation` represents everything that is needed to calculate the free energy differences between the two :class:`.ChemicalSystem`\ s that are the nodes for that edge.
 In addition to containing the information for each :class:`.ChemicalSystem`, the :class:`.Transformation` also contains a :class:`.Protocol` and, when relevant, atom mapping information for alchemical transformations.

-A :class:`.ChemicalSystem` is made up of one or more ``ChemicalComponent``
+A :class:`.ChemicalSystem` is made up of one or more ``ChemicalComponent``\
 s.
 Each component represents a conceptual part of the total molecular system.
 A ligand would be represented by a :class:`.SmallMoleculeComponent`.
 A protein would be a :class:`.ProteinComponent`.
-The solvent is represented as a :class:`.SolventComponent`.
-This allows us to easily identify what is changing between two nodes -- for example, a RBFE edge for ligand binding would have the same solvent and protein components, but different ligand components.
+The solvent to be added is represented as a :class:`.SolventComponent`.
+This allows us to easily identify what is changing between two nodes -- for example, a relative binding free energy (RBFE) edge for ligand binding would have the same solvent and protein components, but different ligand components.

 The :class:`.Protocol` object describes how the simulation should be run.
 This includes choice of algorithm, as well as specific settings for the